m-e-w/d42-cf_templates/README.md

   - [6.
 Example Output](#6-example-output)

 ## 1. Description
-Quick way to define templates to create application components for apps that Device42 does not support out of the box and pin/star services accordingly.
+Define custom field templates to create/update custom fields for various CI's in Device42.

 ## 2. Features
-- Automatically pin / set topology status for service instances matching on name or cmd path args.
+- Automatically create/update custom fields for various CI types.
-- Automatically create application component records on devices with associated service instances
+- Create templates to apply groups of custom fields using the response of Saved DOQL Queries as input.

 ## 3. Requirements
 - Python 3.6.9 or >